jlevy/lft/lft.md

 [^sociotech]: The concept of socio-technical systems was developed by Eric Trist and
     Fred Emery at the Tavistock Institute in the 1960s, emphasizing the interdependence of social and technical factors in organizational design.

-[^leanstartup]: This principle is central to the lean startup methodology, popularized
-    by Eric Ries in *The Lean Startup* (2011), which emphasizes building-measuring-learning feedback loops to reduce waste and accelerate innovation.